Music Teaching Ideas - how learning music in a home school can be a wonderful experience for children

 Once you have considered how music education may be a part of your homeschool life, you can look how to go about teaching music.

 Whether you advertise for a music teacher or find one in your telephone directory, it is important that the one you choose has an approach to teaching that will work well with your child.

 Every child learns at their own speed and each has their own learning style.
 It is vital that you employ someone that your child can relate to.
 You will find that some music teachers will be very strict and have a learning plan that they like to stick to.

 We had one teacher who was like this and my child who was learning the violin at the time, hardly progressed in the six months that he was under her supervision.
-It is best to look for someone offering a more flexible learning experience.
+It is best to look for someone that suits the learning needs of your child.

 So that children have as much chance to play instruments as possible, try to avoid storing the musical instruments away in cupboards.
 Instead leave them in the corner of a room where a child can get access to them very easily.
 This way when they are feeling inquisitive, they can pick up the instrument and have a go.

 We leave our instruments in our lounge room, out of their cases.
 In that way, it makes the instrument far more accessible just to pick up and even for practice time.

 The amount of time they spend playing the instrument will increase as they learn more techniques and gain in confidence.
 When looking for suitable teachers, a local college could be a good place to start.
 There will be music students who are just about to qualify or who have just qualified.
 These students will be full of enthusiasm for their first teaching post and will have a fresh approach to teaching.Your children may also find it more beneficial to have a younger teacher, and these young teachers may also have more reasonable hourly rates.